KentStateWeb/rwd/advanced/syllabus/spring-2017/index.md

 ### Attendance Policy

-Attending each of the 15 weeks is crucial.
-I will allow **three missed classes** for the semester.
+Attending each of the 15 classes is crucial.
+I will allow **two missed classes** for the semester.
 All subsequent absences will only be accepted for the following reasons:  sickness (with medical note only), athletic event (with coach's note), religious observation, military responsibility (with documentation) and death in the family (with documentation).

-Students who miss more than three classes without proper documentation will receive a 0 for their class attendance grade for the semester (10% of grade).
+Students who miss more than two classes without proper documentation will receive a 0 for their class attendance grade for the semester (10% of grade).

 In addition to class, there will be other required meetings or out-of-class working sessions.
 Attendance at these sessions (dates and times agreed upon by the group) are critical and will be reflected in the participation grade.